 It is 2020, we’re 2 decades into the new century and the new millennium, and what do feminists around the world have to say today?
-We hope to bring you some food for thought from them, and look forward to the same engaging short stories that are a hallmark of our Muse of the Month contests.
+We bring you food for thought from them!
+Stay tuned to create and read the most engaging short stories that are a hallmark of our Muse of the Month contests.

 Step 3.
-Upload your story directly on your Women’s Web dashboard with ‘Muse of the Month – March 2020’ in the title.
-Do include your name and a brief introduction of yourself (2-3 lines) at the foot of the story, which we can use if your piece gets picked.
+Upload your story directly on your Women’s Web dashboard with ‘Muse of the Month – December 2020’ in the title.
+(Login here or sign up as a contributor, if you haven’t before).

 Please note: Given the number of entries received, we won’t be able to respond to each one, but every single entry is being read through very carefully and is much appreciated.

 ~ The material should be previously unpublished elsewhere.
 (Copyright stays with you).

 ~ Word limit between 250 and 2000 words.
 Please keep this in mind; in past editions, we have had to disqualify some good entries purely due to word count issues.

 ~ Submit your stories on the author dashboard you have on Women’s Web, with [Muse of the Month December 2020] in the title.
 If you are not yet an author with us, do register here – it’s easy!
 Only stories uploaded directly will be considered.

 ~ The editors may change the title of the story and use appropriate images to promote the story, as per their discretion.

 ~ The best 5 stories will be published one every day, from 14th December to 18th December 2020.